-The deadline for the Art Meets Activism Grant is typically the first Friday of March.
-Applications will be available sometime in
+The deadline for the Art Meets Activism Grant is

 If you are interested in applying, please first review Thinking About Applying and information about criteria, amounts of grants, timeline and eligibility on the Grant Program Page.